-More information about the options on this screen can be found in Custom Variables in Creating Schemas with the Repository Creation Utility.
+For more information about the options on this screen, see Custom Variables in Oracle Fusion Middleware Creating Schemas with the Repository Creation Utility.

 4.1.3.7 Completing Schema Creation

 Navigate through the remaining RCU screens to complete schema creation.